-To verify an individual is 21 or older The Heirloom Collective Agent must receive and examine from the individual one of the following authorized government issued ID Cards;
+1. To verify a customer is 21 or older an Agent must receive and examine from the customer one of the following authorized government issued ID Cards;

-- i.
+- a.
 Massachusetts Issued driver's license

-- ii.
+- b.
 Massachusetts Issued ID card

-- iii.
+- c.
 Out-of-state driver's license or ID card (with photo)

-- iv.
+- d.
 Passport

-- v.
+- e.
 U.S. Military I.D.

-- a.
-To verify the age of the individual the Agent will use an Age Verification Smart ID Scanner that will be supplied by The Heirloom Collective .

-- b.
-In the event that the ID is not a scannable ID, or if for any reason the scanner is not operational or available of if the ID is questionable the Agent must use the FLAG methodology of ID verification

-F. Feel
+A patient registration card is not sufficient proof of age.

-- Have the customer remove the ID from their wallet or plastic holder (never accept a laminated document) - Feel for information cut-out or pasted on (especially near photo and birth date areas) - Feel the texture most driver's license should feel smooth, or (depending on your State) they will have an identifying texture
+- 2. To verify the age of the customer the Agent will use an Age Verification Smart ID Scanner that will be supplied by The Heirloom Collective . - a.
+In the event that the ID is not a scannable ID, or if for any reason the scanner is not operational or available of if the ID is questionable the Agent must use the FLAG methodology of ID verification - F. Feel - Have the customer remove the ID from their wallet or plastic holder (never accept a laminated document) - Feel for information cut-out or pasted on (especially near photo and birth date areas) - Feel the texture most driver's license should feel smooth, or (depending on your State) they will have an identifying texture - L. Look - Look for the State seals or water marks; these seals are highly visible without any special light. - Look at the photograph.

-L. Look

-- Look for the State seals or water marks; these seals are highly visible without any special light. - Look at the photograph.
 Hairstyles, eye makeup and eye color can be altered, so focus your attention on the person's nose and chin as these features don't change.
 When encountering people with beards or facial hair, cover the facial hair portion of the photo and concentrate on the nose or ears. - Look at the height and weight.
-They should reasonably match the person. - Look at the date of birth and do the math!

-- Compare the age on the ID with the person's apparent age. - Look at the expiration date.
-If the ID has expired, it is not acceptable. - If needed, compare the ID to the book of Government Issued ID's
+They should reasonably match the person. - Look at the date of birth and do the math! - Compare the age on the ID with the person's apparent age. - Look at the expiration date.
+If the ID has expired, it is not acceptable. - If needed, compare the ID to the book of Government Issued ID's they respond with a number, they may be lying.
+If the person is with a companion, ask the companion to quickly tell you the person's name.